translate/pootle/docs/server/fabric_deployment.rst

 .. note:: The dumpfile (for load_db and dump_db) is local to the system where Fabric runs, and is automatically copied to/from the remote server.

-If updating a previous database to the latest version of the schema:
+If updating a previous version database (possibly just loaded with load_db) to the latest version of the schema:

 .. code-block:: bash

     $ fab production update_db  # Updates DB schema to latest version
+    $ fab production upgrade    # Applies various non-schema cleanup & recovery

 .. _fabric-deployment#enabling-the-web-server: